 When it comes to alien abduction, why do they need to beam a person up to a space ship?
 Is this just what television tells us?
 What if it is something happens on a telepathic level involving our consciousness?
 What if a ghost is not a person who was once living but is in fact the consciousness of a person who is still very much alive?
 Maybe time is not what we think it is?
 Many physicists argue that time doesn't exist and that it is an illusion made up of human memories.
 They claim that everything that has ever been and ever will be is all happening now.
 Think about that for a moment!

 While this is all a bit confusing, I promise there is a point.
-We often are telling people that they need to be more open minded when it comes to accepting claims about ghosts or aliens.
+We often are telling people that they need to be more open-minded when it comes to accepting claims about ghosts or aliens.
 People tend to be quite loyal to one area of research.
-While this is a generalisation, you will find that most people in the paranormal field stick to a certain area be it ghosts or aliens or even cryptozoology.
+While this is a generalization, you will find that most people in the paranormal field stick to a certain area be it ghosts or aliens or even cryptozoology.
 They don't often actively search for it all as a whole.
 Maybe that is why we haven't got any real answers yet?
 Maybe we are not looking at things broadly enough?
 Is there a lot more we should be considering?
-Are we the ones who are being too close minded?
+Are we the ones who are being too close-minded?

 Buy me a Coffee

 Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum

 To discuss this and more paranormal content, join the LLIFS Forums - A place to be your spooky self!

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!